DevoupsFR/scss-onsave/README.md

 * `showError` _(default to `true`)_: A boolean indicating whether the error stream should be displayed or not.

 ### Example ###

+Here is an example of a configuration file.

 ```
 {